 SDF is NOT for:

 - Teeth that are broken or infected, needing crowns, pulpotomies (baby root canals) or extractions

 - Cavities that are very deep – SDF cannot rebuild tooth structure needed for function- it can only slow down/stop the progression of cavities;

 How is it applied?

-SDF is applied every six months on teeth that have carious lesions.
+SDF is applied two or more times on teeth that have carious lesions.
 Application is continued until the child is old enough to receive dental treatment.
 We do not currently apply Silver Diamine Fluoride to teeth that are cavity-free, unless they have enamel hypoplasia.
 In those cases, the teeth are treated with SDF as a de-sensitizing agent.